 It read: "There are only a few options for an animal this size.
 One is to leave it where it is and let nature take its course.
 Not an option here as it is too close to a major city but, an option in remote areas.
 Burying on site is another but, again not possible in this case as we were not able to get plant machinery down to do this and would likely be uncovered by tidal action.

-The whale as it is transported to landfill "The only other option was to remove it to landfill.
+"The only other option was to remove it to landfill.
 Not the nicest place to perform a necropsy but it does allow us to get an accurate weight on an animal that would be too big to weigh anywhere else."

 Corinne Gordon, a marine mammal medic with British Divers Marine Life Rescue, who examined the whale told the BBC it had suffered deep cuts around its mouth and to its dorsal fin.